cole-trapnell-lab/cufflinks/getting-started.md

 > my_data <- new("CellDataSet", exprs = as.matrix(fpkm_matrix), phenoData = pd, featureData = fd)
 {% endhighlight %}

 Now, you have created an object named "my_data" that stores your single-cell expression data.
-This object is the central object in Monocle.
+This object is the central object in Cufflinks.
 You will use it to identify differentially expressed genes and perform other analyses.
-To see what Monocle can do for you and how to proceed, please have a look at the [vignette (PDF)](http://www.bioconductor.org/packages/devel/bioc/vignettes/monocle/inst/doc/monocle-vignette.pdf).
+To see what Cufflinks can do for you and how to proceed, please have a look at the [vignette (PDF)](http://www.bioconductor.org/packages/devel/bioc/vignettes/monocle/inst/doc/monocle-vignette.pdf).
 Good luck!